isaacrankin/launch/README.md

 ## [Launch](https://github.com/isaacwebfix/launch)

-Launch is a front-end boilerplate, it basically extends [HTML5 boilerplate](https://html5boilerplate.com/).
+Launch is a front-end boilerplate

-It includes popular front-end technologies such as SASS, jQuery, Foundation, Modernizr and Normalize.css, tied together with a Grunt build.
+It extends [HTML5 boilerplate](https://html5boilerplate.com/) and includes popular front-end technologies such as Babel, SASS, jQuery, Foundation, Modernizr and Normalize.css, tied together with a Grunt build.

 ###Installation & Usage